Last Updated on December 16, 2021

 Excess sugar or sweeteners should be avoided during pregnancy, particularly if you have any risk of diabetes (including gestational diabetes) or have any insulin resistance (source: APA).

-Even if you don’t have diabetes, the sugar in energy drinks can add up to many calories – and excess weight gain during pregnancy can cause many complications (source: Mayo Clinic).
+Even if you don’t have diabetes, the sugar content in energy drinks can add up to many calories – and excessive weight gain during pregnancy can cause many complications (source: Mayo Clinic).

 Other Ingredients and Regulation

 In many countries, energy drinks aren’t regulated in the same way as normal food or beverages, and it’s left down to the manufacturers to accurately state the ingredients on the nutrition label.

 Many energy drinks contain added ingredients such as herbal or fruit extracts, or amino acids such as taurine.
 Scientific studies are limited on the pregnancy safety of many of these additives.

 What’s more confusing is that some brands DO get classed as beverages rather than supplements, and some don’t.
 For example, in the USA, Monster Energy is classed as a regular beverage, yet other similar drinks are classed as dietary supplements (source: FIDJ Law).

 The law across the European Union is more strict, and any energy drink containing high levels of caffeine not only has to state the caffeine content on the food label, but also print a warning that the drink is “not recommended for pregnant or breastfeeding women” (source: UNESDA).

 This warning often appears on drinks produced in the USA and elsewhere, too.